The Farnsworth Multi-Cultural Boys Group is led in circle.

 Restorative Practices represent a radical shift in the way members of our school communities relate to each other, focusing on intentional relationship building and shared problem solving.
 When restorative practices are successful, families feel safe and welcome at their child’s school because they have deep, lasting relationships within the school community.

-Restorative Practices began as means for SPFT to address school discipline issues during our 2015-16 contract negotiations.
+Restorative Practices began as means for SPFE to address school discipline issues during our 2015-16 contract negotiations.
 Through our partnership with Saint Paul Public Schools and their Office of College and Career Readiness, Restorative Practices in Saint Paul has become a model for a healthy, racially equitable school culture.